quenotl/PARESIS/README.md

 Information about how to use the software is in the UserGuide.docx.

 This work was published in: Quenot, L., Brun, E., Létang, J. M., & Langer, M. (2021).
 Evaluation of simulators for x-ray speckle-based phase contrast imaging.
 Physics in Medicine & Biology, 66(17), 175027. https://iopscience.iop.org/article/10.1088/1361-6560/ac1f38/meta

+For more information about the code a first (not optimized) version of the doc is available at https://quenotl.github.io/PARESIS/